SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

 ## Interpretation

-**Model 1** below is based on the assumption that both age and education are *continuous*.
+**Model 1** is based on the assumption that both age and education are *continuous*.
 That is, a unit increase in age is associated with, on average, a 0.022 unit increase in log weekly wage, net of education.
 Similarly, a unit increase in education is associated with, on average, 0.089 unit increase in log weekly wage.
 Looking at both t-values,